ParadoxGameConverters/Fronter/README.md

 ```

 searchPathType:
-- converterFolder - looks in the profided converterFolder in current directory
+- converterFolder - looks in the provided converterFolder in current directory
-- steamFolder - uses searchPathID to look for an "installation path" from windows/steam registry
+- steamFolder - uses searchPathID to look for an "installation path" from windows/steam registry.
+If there's a match it will also append searchPath at the end so you can use this for Vic2installdir/mods.
 - windowsUsersFolder - looks in $USERHOMEDIR$\Documents folder
+- direct - copies over an absolute path from searchPath

 mandatory:
 - true - will appear in the Paths Tab of the Fronter